-We are very fortunate to have a low ratio of 1:9 for the Holiday Club and 1:8 for the One Day School.
+We are very fortunate to have a low ratio of 1:9.
 We have this because establishing close genuine relationships is an essential part of our philosophy and we work closely alongside the children throughout the day.

 do you cater for children with special needs?